Getting legal help

 Who can get a legal aid certificate?

-To find out if you’re eligible for a certificate, your legal problem has to be one that is covered by LAO.
+To be eligible for a certificate, your legal problem has to be one that is covered by LAO.
 You will also need to take a financial test to see if your gross income from all sources is within the range of this chart:

 Certificate eligibility thresholds